Signed in as:

 The American Cancer Society is committed to eliminating obstacles to healthcare and promoting equitable access for cancer patients.
 Grants funds are applied to the ACS "Access to Care" program here in Arkansas.

-The 2023 Seeds of Science project was Dr. Abdallah Hayer for new treatments for one of the most aggressive forms of brain cancers.
+The 2023 Seeds of Science grant supported Dr. Abdallah Hayer, whose research focuses on developing new treatments for one of the most aggressive forms of brain cancer.

 Some people are at higher risk to develop certain cancers.
 When you have multiple close family members who all have the same type of cancer, develop cancer at a young age or an uncommon cancer (example: men who get breast cancer), you may have inherited it or have a gene mutation.
 Genetic testing can provide you with key information that can help you make more informed decisions regarding current or future healthcare or treatments.
 Not everyone needs genetic testing, but those that do, often find that their insurance doesn’t cover it.